jappeace/jappeaceApplication/content/undeadlock-event-source.md

 TITLE: The peculiar event sourced deadlock
 DATE: 2023-01-14
 CATEGORY: reflection
-Status: draft
 Tags: postgres deadlock programming

 ![THE UNDEAD LOCK OF DETH](images/2023/postgresql-deadlock.png)

-About a week ago the supercede system became unusable.
 One thing that always surprises me is how casually serious problems are phrased by business people in their blissful ignorance.
-The QA person said to the product manager, "hey why am I seeing the down for maintenance screen"?
+"hey why am I seeing the down for maintenance screen"?
-"Oh try it now, the pack uploading has finished".
+"Oh try it now, the pack uploading has finished",
+Said the QA engineer to the product manager.
-Here I grew really suspicious and started asking questions.
+Once I saw this on slack, I grew really suspicious and started asking questions.
 After all, isn't it a bit odd we're seeing a down for maintenance screen in one part of the system, simply because another part is being used?

 At first we thought this was because of high cpu usage.
-The graphs clearly showed high load for CPU, so maybe the rest of the system was deprioritized.
+The graphs clearly showed high load for CPU while processing packs, so maybe the rest of the system was being deprioritized.
-Before assuming that was the issue however,
+Before assuming that was the cause however,
 I decided to reproduce the issue first.
-Here I noticed I could for example load the risk index easily (a read operation), but connecting to a pack (a write operation), would hang forever.
+Here I noticed I could for example load the risk index easily (a read operation), but connecting a risk to a pack (a write operation), would hang forever.
 This made me suspect that the issue wasn't
 CPU usage at all,
-so I asked postgres to list [it's locks](https://wiki.postgresql.org/wiki/Lock_Monitoring).
+so I asked Postgres to list [it's locks](https://wiki.postgresql.org/wiki/Lock_Monitoring).
 Which clearly showed several locks in progress.
 This lead me to the event source system.
+The event source system is at the core of all our business logic.
+In essence, it provides a ledger of all important business write activities that can happen.
+This is useful for auditing purposes for example.

-This is an after action report of a complicated system level bug.
+Welcome to an after action report of a complicated system level bug.
 It took me a week to come to a satisfying solution.
 To start I need to sketch context.
-I'll use raw sql because this is all postgres.
+I'll use raw sql because we can in this case.
+It's all related to the database and how we use it for event sourcing.
 So consider an event source system:

 ```sql